 North Sally Port Entrance Gate and Wall

-The distinct sound of some unseen entity practicing his fife/ piper can be heard on foggy/ misty mornings.
+The distinct sound of some unseen entity practicing his fifer / piper can be heard on foggy/ misty mornings.

 An apparition of an entity dressed in uniform may also be spotted walking up and down the walkway located on the inside of the fort wall.

-Rifle Range Trail – Is the trail located between Fort Holmes and Fort Mackinac.
+On the trail located between Fort Holmes and Fort Mackinac:

-Many entities still linger here for a variety of reasons: Were not ready to die, have regrets and sorrows, restless because of the kind of death they had, or just looking for understanding.
+Many entities still linger here for a variety of reasons, They were not ready to die, they have regrets and sorrows, they’re restless because of the kind of death they had, or they’re just looking for understanding.